electron/electron/docs/api/structures/desktop-capturer-source.md

   On some platforms, this is equivalent to the `XX` portion of the `id` field above and on others it will differ.
 It will be an empty string if not available.
+* `appIcon` [NativeImage](../native-image.md) - An icon image of the
+  application that owns the window or null if the source has a type screen.
+  The size of the icon is not known in advance and depends on what the the application provides.